Orthodox Union: Foundation

 The Union of Orthodox Jewish Congregations of America was founded as a lay synagogue federation in 1898 by Rabbi Henry Pereira Mendes.
 Its founding members were predominately modern, Western-educated Orthodox rabbis and lay leaders, of whom several were affiliated with the Jewish Theological Seminary (JTS), which originated as an Orthodox institution to combat the hegemony of the Reform movement.

-Cracks between the OU and JTS first formed in 1913, when Solomon Schechter decided all alumni of the institution will be allowed to apply for managerial positions in the newly created United Synagogue of America (then a non-denominational communal organization), though his close ally Rabbi Frederick de Sola Mendes advocated that only strictly pious ones should be so approved.
-Only at that time did Mendes begin to distinguish between "Conservative" and "Modern Orthodox" Judaism in his diary, though he could not articulate the difference.
-The OU, JTS and RIETS were closely connected, with an alumnus of the latter two serving in the former's communities, until the postwar era.
+Cracks between the OU and JTS first formed in 1913, when Solomon Schechter decided all alums of the institution would be allowed to apply for managerial positions in the newly created United Synagogue of America (then a non-denominational communal organization), though his close ally Rabbi Frederick de Sola Mendes advocated that only strictly pious ones should be so approved.
+Only then did Mendes begin to distinguish between "Conservative" and "Modern Orthodox" Judaism in his diary, though he could not articulate the difference.
+The OU, JTS, and RIETS were closely connected, with an alumnus of the latter two serving in the former's communities until the postwar era.
 Only around 1950 did Conservative and Modern Orthodox Judaism fully coalesce as opposing movements.

 Development

-During the early decades of its existence, the Orthodox Union was closely associated with and was a supporter of the development of Yeshiva University into a major Jewish educational institution producing English-speaking, university-trained American rabbis for the pulpits of OU synagogues.
-Some Orthodox rabbis viewed the nascent OU and the rabbis of its synagogues as too "modern" in outlook, and thus did not participate in it, instead setting up their own more stringent rabbinical organizations.
+During the early decades of its existence, the Orthodox Union was closely associated with and supported the development of Yeshiva University into a significant Jewish educational institution producing English-speaking, university-trained American rabbis for the pulpits of OU synagogues.
+Some Orthodox rabbis viewed the nascent OU and the rabbis of its synagogues as too "modern" in outlook.
+Thus, they did not participate; instead, they set up more stringent rabbinical organizations.

 Nevertheless, the idea for a national Orthodox congregational body took hold.
-The OU was soon acknowledged within the American Jewish establishment as the main, but not exclusive mouthpiece for the American Orthodox community.
+The OU was soon acknowledged within the American Jewish establishment as the main, but not exclusive, mouthpiece for the American Orthodox community.
 Representatives of 150 Orthodox congregations, with an estimated membership of 50,000, participated in the OU's 1919 national convention.
-The OU became more active in broader American Jewish policy issues after 1924, when Rabbi Dr. Herbert S. Goldstein, the innovative spiritual leader of the West Side Institutional Synagogue of Manhattan became the president of the OU.
+The OU became more active in broader American Jewish policy issues after 1924, when Rabbi Herbert S. Goldstein, the innovative spiritual leader of the West Side Institutional Synagogue of Manhattan, became the president of the OU.
 Under Goldstein, the OU and its Rabbinical Council, became a founding member of the Synagogue Council of America, along with representatives of the Reform and Conservative movements and their rabbinic affiliates.

-The OU played an active role in advocating for public policies important to Orthodox practice, such as advocating for the five-day work week and defending the right to kosher slaughter.
-It was also involved in efforts to serve the religious needs of American Jewish soldiers as well as relief for European Jewry.
+The OU played an active role in advocating for public policies important to Orthodox practice, such as advocating for the five-day workweek and defending the right to kosher slaughter.
+It was also involved in efforts to serve the religious needs of American Jewish soldiers and relief for European Jewry.